TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 # ExtensionOperationFailedForManagedDisks

 <!--issueDescription-->
-## **We identified that your backup operation was failing due the VMSnapshot extension operation failed for managed disks.**
+## **VMSnapshot extension operation failed for managed disks**
 <!--/issueDescription-->

 ## **Recommended Document**

-If the snapshot isn't triggered, a backup failure might occur.
-Complete the [troubleshooting steps]( https://aka.ms/extension-operation-failed), and then retry your operation.
+We identified that your backup operation was failing due the VMSnapshot extension operation failed for managed disks.
+To resolve the issue, refer the [troubleshooting steps]( https://aka.ms/extension-operation-failed), and then retry the operation.